ibericoalex/ibericos-memory-game/TESTING.md

 ### **Cross-browser Testing**

-Once the site was published on GitHub Pages, I conducted thorough testing on multiple browsers, including Chrome, Firefox, and Edge.
+After publishing the site on GitHub Pages, I tested it on multiple browsers: Chrome, Firefox, and Edge.
 I'm pleased to report that the site loaded flawlessly on all browsers without any issues or discrepancies.

-### **Compatability and Responsiveness Testing**
+### **Compatibility and Responsiveness Testing**
 I personally tested the site on my iPhone 13 Pro and utilized DevTools to ensure responsiveness across various screen sizes.
 The site performed seamlessly on all devices, and the content adjusted flawlessly as intended for each screen size.

-- Iphone Pro 13
+- iPhone Pro 13

 ![Index](./assets/documentation/iphone13.png)